voidfiles/lark/README.rst

     :target: https://travis-ci.org/voidfiles/lark

 Lark provides a generic method from transforming a HTTP request into a redis command.
-If you have heard of webdis, the concept is familiar.
+If you have heard of `webdis <http://webd.is/>`_, the concept is familiar.

 Features
 ________

-* Support for RESTy interface ie. POST for writes, GET for reads, and DELETE for, well deletes.
+* Support for RESTy interface ie. POST for writes, GET for reads, and DELETE for, well, deletes.
-* Speaks JSON, sending, and recieving.
+* Speaks JSON sending and recieving.
-* Automatic JSON serilization, and deserialization for redis values
+* Automatic JSON serilization and deserialization for redis values
 * Automatic key prefixing for multi-user environments
 * Fully tested adapaters for Flask, and Django
 * Support for scopes based authorization with an eye towards hooking up with `flask-oauthlib <https://flask-oauthlib.readthedocs.org/en/latest/>`_
-* While rough, documentation is available for `all supported methods <http://lark.readthedocs.org/en/latest/redis_api_client.html>`_.
+* While rough, documentation is available for `all supported methods <http://lark.readthedocs.org/en/latest/redis_api_client.html>`_

 To get started make sure that you have redis installed, and then install lark.